How to create awesome videos

 Whenever you are creating content – whatever the format – draw upon the rules of journalism, where newsworthy stories must contain at least a couple of the following themes:

 Video production no longer requires a four-man team, however content filmed on a shaky iPhone through reflective glass with overbearing background noise is unlikely to yield the results you want.

 Get a decent HD video camera (most good DSLRs shoot video) with plenty of storage cards, a spare battery, a tripod and microphone.

 Consider light, sound and weather.
 If you are shooting outdoors, will the sun be causing talent (actors / hosts etc) to squint, or will it be over-exposing the footage?
 What is your wet-weather plan and what if it is windy?
 Consider if there is background noise that might cause issues, such as traffic, construction work or nature.

 If you are shooting indoors, consider whether sound echoes or if there will be shadows or other lighting issues.

 Know which shots you want and list them prior to the shoot commencing.
 What wide shots do you need?
 Close-ups?
 Action shots?
 Is there anything requiring specific imagery?
 Ensure you capture plenty of overlay.

-Google’s new (September 2013-released) SEO algorithm, “Hummingbird” is delivering search results more intuitively than ever, serving content on the interpreted intent of searches as much as the keywords within that search.
+Google’s SEO algorithm delivers search results intuitively, serving content on the interpreted intent of searches as much as the keywords within that search.